ItsLJcool/WebSocket-Server-Template-for-CNE/readme.md

 ## I will accept PR's and read issues and suggestions.
-Since The `WebSocketUtil`'s PR hasn't been merged yet I welcome suggestions on how to improve this template.
+Since The `WebSocketUtil`'s PR hasn't been merged yet on **Codename Engine**, I welcome suggestions on how to improve this template.

 ## Basic Usage
 Anything in the `endpoints` the WebSocket will send data to.